alexchvez/invie/README.md

 # invie
-Example to use in GitHub course from Platzi
+Example to use in GitHub course from Platzi by @platzi